Kimbsy/clunk/README.md

 A sprite has a position, a velocity and a number of other fields for managing collision detection and animation as appropriate.
 Each built-in sprite function takes at least the `:sprite-group` (any keyword) and an `[x y]` position vector.

+In order to use images for your sprites, you must declare them in the game config `:assets` in the `:image` map.
+You can refer to them by the key they are associated with.

 The default `clunk.sprite/sprite` function returns a minimal sprite which draws itself as a red box.
 You can give it a new `:draw-fn` using keyword args to override this.

 The `clunk.sprite/image-sprite` function creates a sprite which draws an image.
-This image must be loaded with the `clunk.image/load-texture` function.
+(This image must be declared as an `:asset` in the game config).

 The `clunk.sprite/animated-sprite` function creates an image sprite which draws sections of a sprite sheet image, configured by its `:animations` and `:current-animation` keyword args.

 The `clunk.sprite/text-sprite` function creates a sprite which draws itself as text, with options for choosing the font, size color etc.

 ``` Clojure
 (defn demo-sprites